Types of Fabric for Furniture: What is the Best Upholstery Fabric

 Linen

-Linen is a strong, lightweight, and highly absorbent natural fabric made from fibers of the flax plant.
-It has a distinctive texture and a relaxed, casual appearance that improves with age.
+Linen is a strong, lightweight, absorbent natural fabric made from flax fibers.
+It has a distinctive texture and a relaxed appearance that softens with age.

 Advantages: